KaperD/LOB-HSE-SE-Project-Fall-2021/README.md

 docker-compose up --detach
 ```

-It will build and run project + start Postgres container
+It will build and run project + start Postgres container.
+API will be available on port 8080

 To stop project and remove containers you can run: